apache/logging-log4cxx/admin/releasing.md

         - The browser will download the file `Upload release files.zip` onto your system
 1. Unpack the release files using these commands (with `apache-dist-logging-dev/log4cxx/1.3.1` as the working directory)
     - `unzip "$HOME/Downloads/Upload release files.zip"`
-1. Sign release artifacts (Refer: https://infra.apache.org/release-signing.html) (with `apache-dist-logging-dev/log4cxx/1.3.1` as the working directory)
+1. Sign release artifacts (with `apache-dist-logging-dev/log4cxx/1.3.1` as the working directory)
     - `gpg --armor --output apache-log4cxx-1.3.1.zip.asc --detach-sig apache-log4cxx-1.3.1.zip`
     - `gpg --armor --output apache-log4cxx-1.3.1.tar.gz.asc --detach-sig apache-log4cxx-1.3.1.tar.gz`
 1. Send the new artifacts to svn (with `apache-dist-logging-dev/log4cxx/1.3.1` as the working directory)